AndroidPatch Module (APM)

 Difference from Magisk

 FolkPatch's BusyBox is now a binary compiled directly using the Magisk project, thanks to Magisk!
-Therefore, you don't have to worry about BusyBox script compatibility between Magisk and APatch, because they are exactly the same!
+Therefore, you don't have to worry about BusyBox script compatibility between Magisk and FolkPatch, because they are exactly the same!

 FolkPatch Module